 speaker

 Mark Berger

-Yes, hi Brad.
-Congratulations on your quarter.
-As a follower of Flight and a shareholder of Flight, it's refreshing to actually see positive earnings for a change.
-So my question is, Flame has a considerable amount of planes, about 2,000 planes in the air that are carrying their product, which is for the SATCOM system, and they do not have the Flight turn on.
-So the question is, are you going to try to get those customers to also add the full product?
-And as Flight is redoing that product right now, which isn't that profitable for them, does this give you the opportunity to renegotiate that contract and you being a bigger company, get a better return for Flight and for FTJ?
+Yes.
+Hi, Brad.
+Congratulations.
+As a follower of flight and the shareholder of flight, it's refreshing to actually see positive earnings for a change.
+So my question is, Flight has considerable amount of planes, about 2,000 planes in the air, that are carrying their product, which is for the SATCOM system.
+And they do not have the flight turn on.
+So question is, are you going to try to get those customers can also add the full product.
+And as Flight is redoing that product right now, which isn't that profitable for them, does this give you the opportunity to renegotiate that contract and you and your company get a better return for Flight and for FTJ?

 speaker

-President and CEO of Ferrand Technology Group Corporation
+President and CEO of Foreign Technology Group Corporation

-Yeah, this is a really good call for me today.
+Yeah, this is a Really good call for me today.
 I'm learning a lot of things.
-Like I did not know there's 2,000 aircraft flying Flight products, but with regard to your questions around the SATCOM system, now, honest answer at this point, I'm not sure what my opportunities are, I guess.
-In terms of the Flight licensing agreement on the SATCOM, I actually think it's a good agreement right now.
-You're saying there's an opportunity to renegotiate it.
+I did not know there's 2,000 aircraft flying flight product.
+With regard to your questions around SATCOM system, honest answer at this point, I'm not sure what my opportunities are.
+I guess in terms of the flight licensing agreement on the SATCOM, I actually think it's a good agreement right now.
+You know, you're saying is there an opportunity to renegotiate it?
 Maybe.
-I truly have not looked at that, but it's not on my list of near term things that would help Flight.
-As I said earlier, I'm more focused on can we generate some sales, continue to generate sales on SATCOM, but at the same time generate some sales on their Edge products, generate some sales on their redesigned WVSS2 product, really get those converted into some revenue going forward.
+I truly have not looked at that, but it's not on my list of near-term things that would help flight.
+As I said earlier, I'm more focused on, you know, can we generate some sales, continue to generate sales on SATCOM, but at the same time generate some sales on their edge products, generate some sales on their redesigned WVSS2 product. really get those converted into some revenue going forward.
 I think short term, that's my bigger upside, or at least where I'm putting my focus at this moment.

+speaker